tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 First nodes try and converge on a 'true' result for a set of results.
 If this is not achieved, they move onto step 2, which is trying to converge on a 'false' result.
 If consensus still cannot be reached, a coin flip is made and we go back to step 1 in another voting round.

-Similar to HashGraph, it is not clear that PARSEC will scale well as _n_ grows to millions of nodes.

 ## Democratic BFT

 This is a deterministic Byzantine consensus algorithm that relies on a new weak coordinator.
 This protocol is implemented in the Red Belly Block chain and is said to achieve 30 000 transactions/second on Amazon Cloud Trials [[36]], Through the coupling with an optimized variant of the reduction of multivalve to binary consensus from Ben-Or et al., the Democratic BFT (DBFT) consensus algorithm was generated which terminates in 4 message delays in the good case, when all non-faulty processes propose the same value. [[17]]